College of Education Mission

 The College improves 18 places to 24th in the U.S. News and World Report’s rankings of America’s Best Graduate Education Schools.
 UF’s College of Education is Florida’s highest ranking education school, is No. 1 among public education colleges in the Southeastern Conference and is UF’s highest ranked graduate school in any discipline.
 The College also has four academic programs ranked in the Top 20 nationally: special education (4th), student counseling/personnel services (9th), elementary education (18th) and curriculum and instruction (19th).

-The U.S. Department of Education awards a grant worth $25 million over five years to UF special education scholars Mary Brownell, Erica McCray and Paul Sindelar to establish a center supporting the development of effective teachers serving students with disabilities.
-The new Collaboration for Educator Development and Accountability and Reform, also known as the CEDAR Center, will open in January 2013.
+The U.S. Department of Education awards a grant worth $25 million over five years to UF special education scholars Mary Brownell, Paul Sindelar and Erica McCray to establish a landmark, 20-state program charged with transforming professional standards and the preparation of teachers serving students with disabilities.
+The award — leading to the creation of the Collaboration for Effective Educator Development and Accountability and Reform, also known as the CEEDAR Center — is the College’s largest grant ever.

 P.K.
-Yonge Developmental Research School, the College’s laboratory school since 1934, opens the doors to its new, technology-enhanced elementary wing, with a “learning community” set-up described by experts as “a model for how 21st century school facilities should be built.”
+Yonge Developmental Research School, the College’s laboratory school since 1934, opens its new, beyond-state-of-the-art elementary wing.
+Experts describe the building’s “learning community” set-up as a national model for school building design in the 21st century.

 UF’s historic, five-year Florida Tomorrow capital campaign concludes, with generous alumni and supporters contributing nearly $30 million to the College of Education—the College’s most successful fundraising campaign ever.